 - What effect did this specific feature value have on the prediction?

-Using our domain expertise combined with the knowledge gained using local model interpretation we can make decisions about our model like if it is right for our problem or if it is not functioning as it’s supposed to.
+Using our domain expertise combined with the knowledge gained using local model interpretation, we can make decisions about our model, like if it is suitable for our problem or if it is not functioning as it’s supposed to.

 LIME (Local Interpretable Model-Agnostic Explanations)

 Despite widespread adoption, machine learning models remain mostly black boxes.
 Understanding the reasons behind predictions is, however, quite important in assessing trust, which is fundamental if one plans to take action based on a prediction, or when choosing whether to deploy a new model. — Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin.
 “Why should I trust you?”

 Concept and Theory

 Lime, Local Interpretable Model-Agnostic, is a local model interpretation technique using Local surrogate models to approximate the predictions of the underlying black-box model.

 Local surrogate models are interpretable models like Linear Regression or Decision Trees that are used to explain individual predictions of a black-box model.

 Lime trains a surrogate model by generating a new dataset from the data point of interest.
 The way it generates the dataset varies dependent on the type of data.
 Currently, Lime supports text, image, and tabular data.

 For text and image data, LIME generates the dataset by randomly turning single words or pixels on or off.
 In the case of tabular data, LIME creates new samples by permuting each feature individually.